 CancerPath to Care expands the 20-year access collaboration with The Max Foundation, previously known as CMLPath to Care, which focused on CML and other rare cancers.
 CMLPath to Care (originally launched as the Glivec® International Patient Assistance Program in 2002) provided medication at no cost to properly diagnosed patients in lower-income countries without access to reimbursement or funding mechanisms and to patients unable to pay for the medication.

 In 2020, we renewed our pledge to work to end leprosy by extending our donation of MDT medicines through 2025.
-Learn more about the Novartis Foundation's efforts to eliminate leprosy
+Learn more about our efforts to eliminate leprosy

 Fascioliasis, commonly known as liver fluke, is caused by two species of parasitic flatworms or trematodes that mainly affect the liver.
 It belongs to the group of foodborne trematode infections.
 WHO estimates that at least 2.4 million people are infected in more than 70 countries worldwide, with several million at risk.
 Triclabendazole is the only medicine recommended by WHO against fascioliasis and is on the WHO Model List of Essential Medicines.

 Since 2005, Novartis has provided Egaten® free of charge through the WHO to people with fascioliasis worldwide.
 Since the start of the donation program, Novartis has donated approximately 4 million tablets of Egaten, valued at USD 41 million, helping to treat around 2 million people with fascioliasis in more than 30 countries.
-In 2018, Novartis reaffirmed its commitment to the fight against fascioliasis, signing a renewed memorandum of understanding with the WHO to extend the Egaten drug donation until 2022.
+In 2020, Novartis reaffirmed its commitment to the fight against fascioliasis, extending the Egaten drug donation to the WHO until 2025.

 Donation programs for disaster relief